trilitech/tezos-developer-docs/src/pages/tutorials/build-an-nft-marketplace/part-2.md

 Edit the Wine Catalogue page on `./src/WineCataloguePage.tsx`

-1. Add the following code inside the file
+1. Add the following code inside the file:

     ```typescript
     import { InfoOutlined } from "@mui/icons-material";